icnrg/draft-icnrg-harmonization/background.md

   - `KeyLocator` is moved to be a part of the `SignatureInfo` block and made signature-specific.
   - Signature type (or signing method information) is expressed as an assigned integer value (with no assumed default), rather than OID.
   - Added support for hash-only "signature"
-  - Introduction support of new types of signatures, including `SignatureSha256WithEcdsa` (Elliptic Curve Digital Signature Algorithm) and `SignatureHmacWithSha256` (hash-based message authentication code)
+  - Introduction support of new types of signatures, including `SignatureSha256WithEcdsa` (Elliptic Curve Digital Signature Algorithm) and `SignatureHmacWithSha256` (hash-based packet authentication code)
   - `KeyLocatorDigest` renamed to `KeyDigest`

 ### CCNx 1.0 Changes